 Fox Hollow Consulting LLC, Columbus, Ohio

 Dr. Normand St-Pierre

-1. Actual prices listed in Table 2 are approximate and represent aggregated prices for Pennsylvania.
-Check with a local supplier for actual delivered prices.
+1. Actual prices listed in Table 2 are approximate and represent aggregated prices for the state of Pennsylvania.
+Check with your local suppliers for actual delivered prices.

 2. Prices are on a commodity basis, and represent farm-delivered, full tractor-trailer loads prices.
 No services are included; commodity feeds have little or no nutritional guarantees.